AdobeDocs/dynamic-media-classic.en/help/using/linking-image-set-web-page.md

       In the Viewer List page, under the Actions column of the table, select **[!UICONTROL Copy URL]**.

-## Adding Image Set URLs to your web page {#adding-image-set-urls-to-your-web-page}
+## Adding Image Set URLs to your Web page {#adding-image-set-urls-to-your-web-page}

-The most common way to deploy Image Sets is to place a link (by way of a navigation icon) on your web page.
+The most common way to deploy Image Sets is to place a link (by way of a navigation icon) on your Web page.
 When selected, the link launches a dynamic page (JSP) that displays the Image Set in a pop-up zoom window.
 The zoom link opens a pop-up window that contains the actual zoom feature.

 For more details and code samples, see [Embed HTML5 Zoom Viewer in the Adobe Viewers Reference Guide](https://experienceleague.adobe.com/en/docs/dynamic-media-developer-resources/library/viewers-aem-assets-dmc/zoom/c-html5-20-zoom-viewer-about#section-e1c3106f5b3e445d9b95be337c2f94e2).

 ## Copy the embed code of an Image Set viewer {#copying-the-embed-code-of-an-image-set-viewer}

 Using the Embed Code feature lets you review the viewer code for the selected Image Set.
-You can also copy the code to the clipboard so you can paste it in your web pages for deployment of the viewer.
+You can also copy the code to the clipboard so you can paste it in your Web pages for deployment of the viewer.
 Editing of the code is not permitted in the Embed Code dialog box.

 **To copy the embed code of an Image Set viewer:**